Page contents

-Getting diagnosed with Alzheimer’s can take time to come to terms with but memory cafés, also known as dementia cafés, can make a big difference.
+Getting diagnosed with dementia can take time to come to terms with but memory cafes, also known as dementia cafés, can make a big difference.

 What is a memory cafe?
-They provide a platform where you can sit down with others diagnosed with Alzheimer’s or other forms of dementia as well as health professionals to talk about your diagnosis and get advice from people who understand.

-What is a memory café?

 A memory café provides a safe space where anyone can go for a cup of tea and a chat with an experienced professional who understands dementia or meet others affected by dementia including families/carers.

-The dementia-friendly cafés enable people with dementia and their carers to socialise and enjoy spending time with other people going through similar things.
+The dementia-friendly cafes enable people with dementia and their carers to socialise and enjoy spending time with other people going through similar things.

 Memory cafés are located all across the UK and are run by volunteers, local community groups and national charities.
 They can be set up in community centres, village halls or hotels and are usually held on a regular basis.